 From the conversations, and the activities, experiences, and behaviors that were shared, five key themes emerged that underscore how youth development practitioners are building on their previous work to strengthen relationships amidst these new challenges:

 - Now, More Than Ever, Lead with Strengths

 - Meet Kids Where They Are Right Now

 - Talk (Even) Less, and Listen (Even) More

 - Use the Challenges of the Moment to Keep Learning

 Curious to hear more about what these ideas could look like in practice?
-Detailed insights and learnings are available to access here.
+Detailed insights and learnings are available to access in out Community Huddle takeaways resource document here.

 What’s next for PATC’s “Community Huddles”?

 The next “Community Huddle” will take place Wednesday, May 13th and focus on the balance and boundaries we’re all negotiating right now.
 The one-hour video workshop will start at 12:30pm EST and is called, “Balancing the Professional and Personal While Running Programs From Home.”
 Learnings and insights will be posted on PATC’s website and other social media platforms.